SmartTechAIResearch/sizingservers.beholder.agent/readme.md

 ### Agent selector
 The sizingservers.beholder.agent console app does nothing more than checking the OS and launching the correct agent.

-Runs using **dotnet core 1.1**, target framework netcoreapp1.1.
+Runs using **dotnet core 2.0**, target framework netcoreapp2.0.

 ### Linux agent
 Reads the standard output of inxi (<https://github.com/smxi/inxi>).
 Check the SystemInformationRetreiver class to see how this works.

-Runs using **dotnet core 1.1**, target framework netcoreapp1.1.
+Runs using **dotnet core 2.0**, target framework netcoreapp2.0.

 ### Windows agent
 Uses WMI to gather system info.

-Runs as a Windows executable, target framework net462.
+Runs as a Windows executable, target framework net47.

 ### Shared functionality
 Contains the agent configuration functionality, the SystemInformations struct and a reporter class to periodically send JSON serialized info (**NewtonSoft.Json**) to the API over HTTP.

-Multi-targets netcoreapp1.1 and net462 to be usable in the Linux- and Windows agent both.
+Multi-targets netcoreapp2.0 and net47 to be usable in the Linux- and Windows agent both.
 Right-click the project and click *Edit...* to check this.

 ## Build
-You need the dotnet SDK (<https://www.microsoft.com/net/download/core#/sdk>, <https://www.microsoft.com/net/core#linuxubuntu>) to build the source and the .Net framework if building on Windows, but you have that by default.
+You need the dotnet SDK (<https://www.microsoft.com/net/download/core#/sdk>, <https://www.microsoft.com/net/core#linuxubuntu>) to build the source and the .Net framework SDK (<https://www.microsoft.com/en-us/download/details.aspx?id=55168>) if building on Windows.

 You need to be connected to the Internet for restoring NuGet packages.

-Execute *build.cmd* (or build.sh on Linux, debug config used):
+Execute *build.cmd* (or build.sh on Linux, do not forget chmod +x, debug config used):

     REM 2017 Sizing Servers Lab
     REM University College of West-Flanders, Department GKG